 … that the nitromethane used to power the engines of NHRA Top Fuel dragsters and Funny Cars costs about $16 per gallon?

 Sources: NHRA Communications and Technical Departments, NHRA race teams, motorsports equipment manufacturers

 Where to see these classes: NHRA Full Throttle Drag Racing Series

-Among the fastest-accelerating machines in the world, 7,000-horsepower Top Fuel dragsters are often referred to as the “kings of the sport,” and with good reason.
-They are capable of covering a quarter-mile in 4.4 seconds at more than 330 mph.
+Among the fastest-accelerating machines in the world, 10,000-horsepower Top Fuel dragsters are often referred to as the “kings of the sport,” and with good reason.
+They are capable of covering the 1,000-foot in 3.7 seconds at more than 330 mph.
 Powered by a supercharged and fuel-injected 500-cubic-inch adaptation of the famed Chrysler Hemi engine, Top Fuel dragsters can burn up to 15 gallons of nitromethane fuel during a single quarter-mile run.
 Constructed of chromoly steel tubing and carbon-fiber composite, Top Fuel cars are 25 feet long and weigh 2,250 pounds in race-ready trim.

 Often called “factory hot rods” because of their resemblance to production-based automobiles, Pro Stock cars are some of the most technologically advanced machines in drag racing.
 Built around a sophisticated tube chassis and four-link rear suspension, Pro Stock cars must conform to precise measurements and weigh no less than 2,350 pounds.
-Pro Stock engines use two carburetors and spec gasoline and are restricted to a maximum of 500 cubic inches.
+Pro Stock engines use fuel injection and spec gasoline and are restricted to a maximum of 500 cubic inches.
 They can rev to more than 10,500 rpm and make in excess of 1,300 horsepower.
-A competitive Pro Stock car can run in the 6.6s at more than 208 mph.
+A competitive Pro Stock car can run in the 6.5s at more than 210 mph.

 Pro Stock Motorcycle